Helen Roberts: Early life and career

 Roberts was born in Cleethorpes, Lincolnshire.
 Her father was a surveyor for Lloyd's of London.
-She was educated at the Bruton School for Girls, before her father moved Helen, her two sisters, Joan and Sheila, and brother Denis, to Naples Italy for five years immediately after World War I. She returned to England, to finish her schooling, and then studied music at the Royal Academy of Music, privately and later in Italy.
+He moved Helen, her two sisters and brother, to Naples, Italy, for five years immediately after World War I. She returned to England, to finish her schooling, and then studied music at the Royal Academy of Music, privately and later in Italy.
 She toured in Italy with the Milan Opera Company, singing the role of Norina in Don Pasquale by Donizetti.
 After returning to England, she toured in Offenbach's The Tales of Hoffmann as the Doll and Antonia and also sang briefly in the chorus of the Glyndebourne Festival Opera.

 In September 1938, Roberts was engaged by the D'Oyly Carte Opera Company as a principal soprano.
 She began to perform there under the name Betty Roberts, but Rupert D'Oyly Carte soon asked her to change it to something more fitting to a leading lady, and she returned to her birth forename.
 During her decade of performing with the D'Oyly Carte company, she appeared regularly as Josephine in H.M.S.
 Pinafore, Mabel in The Pirates of Penzance, the title character in Princess Ida, Elsie Maynard in The Yeomen of the Guard, and Gianetta in The Gondoliers.

 She soon added the role of Phyllis in Iolanthe to her repertoire.
 She sometimes also played as Yum-Yum in The Mikado and briefly played the title character in Patience.
 This was the longest continuous D'Oyly Carte career of any of the company's principal sopranos.
 The Times repeatedly praised her singing and appearance, and The Manchester Guardian, reviewing the company's 1941 tour, wrote, "One of the chief pleasures of last night's performance was the lovely voice of Miss Helen Roberts."
 During the war, she sang in concerts and on the radio in aid of public morale.

 Roberts married fellow company member Richard Walker on 31 July 1944.
 Earlier that month, the two found themselves very close to an exploding German rocket near Piccadilly Circus, as they approached a restaurant.
 They were not seriously hurt, but just before they went on stage that evening as Wilfred and Elsie in The Yeomen of the Guard, Walker proposed marriage.